isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 In 2018, there was a spike in online comments critical of Singapore when Singapore was having bilateral disputes with a country.[\[8\]](#_ftn8) These anonymous accounts were also behind about 40 percent of the comments related to heavy traffic congestion at land checkpoints posted on the social media pages of alternative media outlets.
 While the identity of the account owners and whether foreign actors were coordinating them remain unclear, they sought to create an impression of opposition to Singapore’s position at a time of heightened bilateral difficulties.[\[9\]](#_ftn9)

 ![](/images/stw%20incident.jpeg)
-RSS Independence (left) watching over a Malaysian government vessel in Singapore waters off Tuas.
-(Credit: <a target="_blank" href="https://www.mindef.gov.sg/web/portal/pioneer/article/cover-article-detail/ops-and-training/2019-Q2/may19_cs">MINDEF</a>)
+(Image: RSS Independence (left) watching over a Malaysian government vessel in Singapore waters off Tuas.
+(Credit: <a target="_blank" href="https://www.mindef.gov.sg/web/portal/pioneer/article/cover-article-detail/ops-and-training/2019-Q2/may19_cs">MINDEF</a>))

 During a period of tension with another country between 2016 and 2017, Singapore experienced a coordinated Hostile Information Campaign (HIC) that attempted to undermine our foreign policy position.
 Online commentaries and videos were uploaded by social media accounts which had been dormant for many years.
 Many of these were in Mandarin and targeted our Chinese-speaking population.
 The content was widely circulated via chat apps and aimed to influence sentiments amongst Singaporeans.[\[10\]](#_ftn10)
 ***